microsoft/devops-pipelines/README.md

 # Devops-pipelines
-warehouse of notebooks that container queries to help in root causing pipeline delays in azuredevops
+Warehouse of notebooks that container queries to help in root causing pipeline delays in azuredevops that we use in conjunction with azure notebooks.

 # Contributing